MitchDuke/Code-Institute-Milestone1-Guide--to-Wintersport-Holidays/README.md

 -   ### Design
     -   #### Colour Scheme
-        -   The main colours used are  hex #555555 for text, rgb(64, 179, 186) and white, both utilising alpha to suit the background but allow text to still be legible.
+        -   The main colours used are  hex #555555 grey for text, rgb(64, 179, 186) and white, both utilising alpha to suit the background but allow text to still be legible.
     -   #### Typography
         -   The Oswald font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Oswald font is a rework of the alternate Gothic font to better fit the pixel grid of modern displays, it is clean and legible.
     -   #### Imagery